 Amazing attacking talent

-As an attacking midfielder, Ozil has enjoyed Wenger’s loyalty of regular football despite being off-form on most occasions.
-Of the four full seasons he has played at Arsenal, he has been involved in 161 games contributing 32 goals and 55 assists.
+As an attacking midfielder, Ozil has enjoyed Wenger’s loyalty and regular football despite being off-form on many occasions.
+Of the four full seasons he has played at Arsenal, he has been played in 161 games contributing 32 goals and 55 assists.
 Over the same period, Arsenal scored 420 goals.
 This implies that Mesut Ozil has contributed to 20.71% of Arsenal’s total goals either scoring or direct assists.
-As an attacking midfielder, this return is not that bad and implies that offensively, he is a key player for Arsenal.
-In terms of ranking, he could be among that top five best contributors offensively in the club’s history.
-The last two seasons, 2015/16 and 2016/17, were among his best as he contributed 21 goals and 33 assists.
-While his attacking prowess is not in question, Ozil’s questionable performances come either strongest rivals or physical matches.
-Here, I will use several games to illustrate my point of view.
+As an attacking midfielder, this return is decent and implies that offensively, he is a key player for Arsenal.

 Missing in action when needed most

-In the season 2016/17, there are two games in question where Ozil’s performance was below par.
-In fact, one wonders how he completed the whole 90 minutes.
-The 2-1 away losses to Everton and Manchester City in December 2016 show why Ozil is not the player for this kind of matches.
+The 2-1 away losses to Everton and Manchester City in December 2016 show why Ozil is not the player Arsenal are desperate for in these kinds of matches.
 Against Everton, Arsenal had 59% of possession but were second best to Everton in terms of goals scored, chances created, shots on target, crossings and tackles made.
 In terms of Ozil’s contributions, he had two shots, created one chance and had 81% pass accuracy.
 While is this is fair considering the team’s general performance, Ozil’s overall performance was poor.
-In a fierce Goodison Park atmosphere, Ozil was nowhere to be seen and amazed an average rating of 40% according to most football blogs.
+In a fierce Goodison Park atmosphere, Ozil was nowhere to be seen.

 Against Manchester City, Arsenal started the first half strongly and went ahead via a Theo Walcott goal.
 However, in the second half, Manchester City rose to the occasion with Kevin De Bruyne being the key man for the Citizens.
 He managed three shots, created seven scoring chances, made ten crosses, and had once interception.
 Ozil, in comparison, had no shots, created one scoring chance, made two crosses, and had no interceptions in the whole game.

-Even after a poor game against Everton, Wenger insisted on starting Ozil in a top game despite his contributions in such being questionable.
-Defensively, he contributed nothing in the second half when Arsenal needed every player to be work hard to keep Man City at bay.
-Ozil shrank on sight of his opponents and most of the time wandered aimlessly and hopelessly with no vivid memory of his contribution.
+Even after a poor game against Everton, Wenger insisted on starting Ozil in a top game despite his contributions in these games being questionable.
+Defensively, he contributed nothing in the second half when Arsenal needed every player to work hard to keep Man City at bay.
+Ozil shrank on sight of his opponents and most of the time wandered aimlessly and hopelessly.
 Only Granit Xhaka had a worse performance than Ozil in this match.
-I could go on.
-In matches against Crystal Palace and Tottenham Ozil’s contribution was below par but the above two matches drive the point home.
+These issues were also clear In matches against Crystal Palace and Tottenham.

-This season, against Stoke City, Ozil was always caught flat-footed in the middle of the park with one of those moves indirectly contributing to Jesse Rodriguez first goal in the league.
+This season, against Stoke City, Ozil was always caught flat-footed in the middle of the park with one of such situation contributing to Jese’s first goal in the league.
 In fact, Ozil was missing in action for over an hour before spring to life as the game drew to a close.

 Toe to toe with Chelsea